wwwzrb/zero-ae/README.md

 cd ~/zero-ae/zero-scalability/script/multiqp-zero
 ./zero-multi-scp.sh 8 # copy to 8 phyhosts; ./zero-multi-scp.sh phyhost
 ```
 3. Determine parameter according to your deployment.
-In our cluster2, the ECN is set with signle threshold of ~1000KB, denotes as thr.
+In our cluster2, the ECN is set with single threshold of ~1000KB, denotes as thr.
 The number of phyhosts is 8.
 The number of virhosts is 8-128.
 The number of monitored hosts is pyhosts x virhosts = 64-1024.
 The quota is determined by thr/host.
 In our practice, the quota is set to 4-16 x 4KB.
 Note that the quota can be larger that thr/host with many non-perfect synchronized QP connections.

 #### Run tests
 * Run Zero at all agent via the controller (via password-free sshpass):